project-chip/connectedhomeip/docs/platforms/nrf/nrfconnect_examples_configuration.md

 You can configure the Matter protocol to use an NFC tag for delivering the onboarding payload, instead of using a QR code, which is the default configuration.

-To enable NFC for onboarding and share the onboarding payload in an NFC tag, set the `CONFIG_CHIP_NFC_ONBOARDING_PAYLOAD` option.
+To enable sharing the onboarding payload in an NFC tag, set the `CONFIG_CHIP_NFC_ONBOARDING_PAYLOAD` option.

 #### Factory reset behavior